WELCOME TO GMS ACCOUNTING ONLINE HELP

 Things You Should Know

 - No attempt should be made to adjust pool distributions to programs using the general journal.
-The fringe benefit (50500) pool, indirect cost pool (59700), and any other designated pools are automatically distributed to programs based upon a formula established at the time your system was installed.
-Journal entries to move pool distributions will disturb the cost allocation process and create errors in the system.
+The fringe benefit (50500) pool, indirect cost pool (59700), and any other designated pools are automatically distributed to programs based upon the Cost Allocation setup.

-- Do not attempt to adjust the vouchers payable account using the general journal.
-The accounts payable processing procedures rely on voucher and cash disbursement entries only.
-Adjustments to vouchers payable using journal entries will cause subsidiary accounts payable reports to be out of balance with the general ledger vouchers payable account.
+- GJ’s to the 20000 (Voucher Payable account) will cause subsidiary accounts payable reports to be out of balance with the general ledger vouchers payable account.

-- Should you be using a journal entry to record a ACH debit payment and you check the ACH Debit box, the credit side of the entry must be coded to an asset account since a true ACH debit comes out of a cash account.
+- Using a journal entry to record an ACH debit payment and checking the ACH Debit box, the credit side of the entry must be coded to an asset account since a true ACH debit comes out of a cash account.

 Operating Instructions